linobollansee/build-a-custom-chatgpt-web-app/docs/IMPLEMENTATION.md

 ## ✅ Challenge Completed!

-All requirements from challenge.md have been successfully implemented.
+All requirements from challenge.md have been successfully implemented, **including both extension challenges**.

 ## What Was Built